ravisankarchinnam/carbon-credits-portfolio/README.md

 ## Application

-This monorepo includes the both api (backend) and ui (frontend) projects under the apps folder.
+This monorepo includes both api (backend) and ui (frontend) projects under the apps folder.
 [api - NestJS app](/app/api)
 [ui - Next.js app](/apps/ui)

 ## Features

-User can input the desired volume in tons of carbon credits.
+Users can input the desired volume in tons of carbon credits.
 Once submitted, the page will generate and display a recommended portfolio with the following principles:

 #### Principles
 1. The portfolio should aim to use the maximum amount of tons while respecting the distribution weight.